joesecurity/carbonblack-connector/README.md

-# Carbon Black - Lastline Connector
+# Carbon Black - Joe Sandbox Connector

-The LastLine connector submits binaries collected by Carbon Black to a LastLine appliance for binary analysis.
+The Joe Sandbox connector submits binaries collected by Carbon Black to a Joe Sandbox appliance for binary analysis.
 The results are collected and placed into an Intelligence Feed on your Carbon Black server.
-The feed will then tag any binaries executed on your endpoints identified as malware by LastLine.
+The feed will then tag any binaries executed on your endpoints identified as malware by Joe Sandbox.
 Only binaries submitted by the connector for analysis will be included in the generated Intelligence Feed.

 ## Installation Quickstart